Skip to Main Content

 Drinks on the Rocks (Literally)

-That said, the bar sits within a Croatian coastal drinking culture that has grown considerably more sophisticated over the past decade.
+That said, the bar sits within a Croatian coastal drinking culture that has become more varied over the past decade.
 Along the Dalmatian coast and into the islands, venues have begun programming local spirits more deliberately.
 Pošip and Grk whites from Korčula, plavac mali reds from the Pelješac peninsula, and indigenous grape varieties across the region now appear in more considered formats at bars like D'VINO Wine Bar in Dubrovnik, which operates a deeper regional wine program, or further afield at Edivo Wine Bar in Drace, where the context shifts to wine storage and regional producer focus.
 Buža does not play in that register.
 The value here is the physical experience, not the list.

 Visitors who want the cliff-side spectacle but also a more considered pour will find the tension between those two things is part of Dubrovnik's broader hospitality character.
 The city runs on extremes: mass-market terrace bars at one end, focused independent programs at the other.
 Buža, historically and practically, belongs to the former while holding a position that few in the latter tier can match on raw location.